CitiusTech

 CitiusTech is a global health information technology company based in Mumbai, India.
 The company provides services such as data management, consulting, digital engineering, and artificial intelligence to health and healthcare companies.

 History

 CitiusTech was founded by Rizwan Koita, Jagdish Moorjani, and Bimal R. Naik in 2005.
 All three founders met as students at IIT Bombay.
 Koita and Moorjani previously founded the BPO company TransWorks in 1999, which the Aditya Birla Group acquired in 2003.

+CitiusTech received Red Herring's Technology Award in 2011.

 For his work with CitiusTech, Koita received the 2013 Ernst & Young Entrepreneur of the Year Award.

 In 2014, American growth equity firm General Atlantic purchased a 26% stake in CitiusTech.
-CitiusTech was featured in Forbes India as one of the publication’s "Hidden Gems" in 2014.
+CitiusTech was featured in Forbes India as one of the publication's "Hidden Gems" in 2014.

-CitiusTech established the Healthcare Innovation Fund with the Indian Institutes of Technology’s Society for Innovation and Entrepreneurship in 2016.
+CitiusTech established the Healthcare Innovation Fund with the Indian Institutes of Technology's Society for Innovation and Entrepreneurship in 2016.